Series / The Heart She Holler

 - Parental Incest: Played for laughs

 - The Tape Knew You Would Say That: Taken up to a thousand.
 Not only do Boss Hoss's video's manage to hold lengthy conversations with people, but he even responds to knowledge and events that he couldn't possibly have known about before death, but reacts to them with appropriate surprise.
-He also makes alternate video tapes in case his various plans are foiled, and somehow receives oral sex despite being a face on a tv screen.
+He seems to know when people have left the room, or if someone has entered the room while he's speaking to Hurlan, including who the person is and what they're saying.
+At one point he chides his daughters for leaving the room without turning off the TV, and holds up his own remote that somehow turns the TV off.
+He also makes alternate video tapes in case his various plans are foiled, and somehow receives oral sex despite being a face on a TV screen.

 - Video Will: Hurlan's father has left him a series of these to help Hurlan cope with the real world, and even manages to hold lengthy conversations from within the TV monitor